-Before we dive into what an RV surge protector is, we’ll talk about surge protectors in general.
-A surge protector is a device that is designed to protect electronic equipment from high and low voltage surges, as well as other electrical issues.
+A surge protector is a device designed to protect electronic equipment from high and low voltage surges, as well as other electrical issues.

-These surges, if they happen, occur within the power source (i.e. the power pedestal that you plug into for shore power).
-If your RV isn’t protected, these surges can cause significant electrical damage or even set your RV on fire.
+When they happen, these surges occur within the power source (i.e. the power pedestal that you plug into for shore power).
+If your recreational vehicle isn’t protected, these surges can cause significant electrical damage or even start a fire.

-How trusting are you that the camps power pedestal has been wired correctly or isn’t faulty by degrading over time?
+How trusting are you that the campsites power pedestal has been wired correctly?
+Or that it isn’t faulty by degrading over time?
 Can you afford to replace all your appliances if your RV electrical system suffers from a high voltage surge?

 So what’s a Power Surge?

-A surge, also called transient voltage, is when the voltage from the power source, which is supposed to be 120 volts, suddenly gets higher.
+Power surges, also called transient voltage, are when the voltage from the power source (which should be 120 volts) suddenly gets higher.
 This essentially puts too much pressure on the RV electrical lines and causes them to overheat, burn out, and possibly catch fire.
 Even though surges only last a split second, they can still create an unbelievable amount of damage.

-You may hear the term spike.
+You may also hear the term spike.
 People use this term interchangeably with surge, but there is a slight difference.
 A surge lasts three nanoseconds or more, while a spike lasts two nanoseconds or less.
 Regardless of the shorter time frame, spikes are also dangerous for your RVs electrical system.

-If you’re familiar with the surge protectors that people use in their homes, this gives you a good idea of what an RV surge protector is.
+If you’re familiar with surge protectors that people use in their homes, this gives you a good idea of what a surge protector for RVs are.
 It works the same, but it’s stronger and designed to fit an RV plug.

 Protection from Other Power Source Issues

-In addition to providing protection from power surges, quality surge protectors will provide a means to pretect your rig against other electrical issues such as power pedestal faulty wiring or if the park suffers a brown-out (low voltage).
+In addition to providing protection from power surges, a good surge protector will provide a means to protect your rig against other electrical system issues such as faulty wiring in the power pedestal or if the park suffers a brown-out (low voltage).

 How Does an RV Surge Protector Work?

-You may be looking at that small RV surge protector while wondering how it’s going to protect your giant RV.
-It’s a pretty simple process.
+You may be looking at that small surge protector and wondering how it’s going to protect your giant RV.
+It’s actually a pretty simple process.

-On the inside of the surge protector are small components called metal oxide varistors (MOVs).
-They are connected to the power line as well as to the grounding wire (the third metal prong on the plug) by two semiconductors.
-When a surge occurs, these components divert the extra voltage from the power line to the ground wire, so all that extra voltage skips your RV.
+On the inside of the device are small components called metal oxide varistors (MOVs).
+They are connected by two semiconductors to the power line and to the grounding wire (the third metal prong on the plug).
+When a surge occurs these components divert the extra voltage from the power line to the ground wire, so all that extra voltage skips your RV and is grounded.

 We won’t dive into detail on how the MOVs know when to divert electricity and when to do nothing – we’ll save that for a more scientific article.
-For now, just know that a few little components will save you thousands of dollars’ worth of damage.
+For now, you just need to know that having these few little components can save you thousands of dollars worth of damage.

 How to Choose the Right Surge Protector for your RV